 According to NASBA, the remaining two-tier states are Alabama, Connecticut, Hawaii, Illinois, Kansas, Nebraska, and Oklahoma.

 Tennessee is a one-tier state.
 So that means that there is only one CPA license that you can get from Tennessee.
-However, the website for the Tennessee State Board of Accountancy sometimes uses the term “license” and “certification” interchangeably.
+However, the Tennessee State Board of Accountancy website sometimes uses the terms “license” and “certification” interchangeably.
 But Tennessee only has one CPA license that requires passing the CPA Exam, 150 hours of education, and 1 year of experience.

 As of May 19, 2017, the Massachusetts state board follows a one-tier system.

-If you’re moving from a CPA two-tier to one-tier state, your CPA license may or may not be affected.
-According to NASBA, all 55 jurisdictions are now deemed to be substantially equivalent to the UAA, or the Uniform Accountancy Act.
-That means that all jurisdictions similar requirements to get the CPA license.
+If you’re moving from a CPA two-tier to a one-tier state, your CPA license may or may not be affected.
+According to NASBA, all 55 jurisdictions are now deemed to be substantially equivalent to the UAA or the Uniform Accountancy Act.
+That means that all jurisdictions have similar requirements to get a CPA license.
 Therefore, many—but not all—states offer reciprocity for CPA licenses.
 I recommend reading this article for more information.